rzuritamilla/phr/gip-twmodel/PITCHME.md

 - Validated solutions ready for widespread dissemination
 @ulend

-Note: draw a gaussian and indicate that 10-20 % are either totally convinced or unconvinced.
-This presentation is for the rest. there is growing body of literature that shows that there are new ways to do research.
-The ivory tower model is not as resilient as it looks like. we need to work on realistic problems and partner with professionals in business, government and NGOs
+Note: There is growing body of literature that shows that there are new ways to do research.
+The ivory tower model is not as resilient as it looks like.
+We need to work on realistic problems and partner with professionals in business, government and NGOs

 ---
 ### The ABC of research